|Home | Artist | Email||News/Events||News | Links|

 |Arles||Bob65||L.E.N.S.||REEL Solo||Uncaged Hearts|

-Geranium/Joy from the Genealogy Series is part of Gallery 1313's exhibit Where Home Is from August 2-13, 2017.
+Geranium/Joy from the Genealogy Series was part of Gallery 1313's group exhibit Where Home Is August 2-13, 2017.

 at Gallery 1313, June 21 to July 2, 2017, the artist

 curated works from her Genealogy

 Harvester) and Barn Dance series